Delightful Drink or Powerful Poison: A History of Tea in Poland

 Herbata ‒ Word By Word

-Nevertheless, at the end of the 18th century tea was still considered a little suspicious.
-Rev. Kazimierz Kluk claimed it was even harmful.
-In his Dykcjonarz Roślinny (Dictionary of Plants), published in 1786, Kluk described tea as a potent poison: ‘if China had sent us all its poisons, it wouldn’t do us as much harm as its tea (...) frequent drinking of this warm water weakens one’s nerves and digestive system’.
-Rev. Jędrzej Kitowicz in his Opis Obyczajów (Description of Customs) was no less critical about this ‘nauseating drink’, arguing that tea ‘causes consumption’ and ‘a cold stomach’.
+Nevertheless, at the end of the 18th century, tea was still considered a little suspicious.
+Reverend Kazimierz Kluk claimed it was even harmful.
+In his Dykcjonarz Roślinny (Dictionary of Plants), published in 1786, Kluk described tea as a potent poison: ‘if China had sent us all its poisons, it wouldn’t do us as much harm as its tea [...] frequent drinking of this warm water weakens one’s nerves and digestive system’.
+Rev. Jędrzej Kitowicz, in his Opis Obyczajów (Description of Customs), was no less critical about this ‘nauseating drink’, arguing that tea ‘causes consumption’ and ‘a cold stomach’.

 standardowy [760 px]

-‘Filip z Konopi’ (Out of the Blue), a movie directed by Józef Gębski, featuring Barbara Krafftówna, 1981, photo: Kard Film Studio / National Film Archive, fototeka.fn.org.pl
+‘Filip z Konopi’ (Out of the Blue), directed by Józef Gębski, featuring Barbara Krafftówna, 1981, photo: Kard Film Studio / National Film Archive, fototeka.fn.org.pl

-In 1822, Jan Fryderyk Wolfgang in his Rzecz o Herbacie: Czytana na Posiedzeniu Cesarskiego Towarzystwa Lekarskiego w Wilnie dnia 12 Grudnia 1822 Roku (On Tea: An Essay Read at the Meeting of the Imperial Medical Society in Vilnius on 12th December 1822) wrote:
+In 1822, in his Rzecz o Herbacie: Czytana na Posiedzeniu Cesarskiego Towarzystwa Lekarskiego w Wilnie dnia 12 Grudnia 1822 Roku (On Tea: An Essay Read at the Meeting of the Imperial Medical Society in Vilnius on 12th December 1822), Jan Fryderyk Wolfgang wrote:

 Dancing teas & the samovar

-Despite all the doubts, following the French and English example, Poles slowly started to regard drinking tea and coffee as a sign of good manners, in contrast to drinking alcoholic beverages (vodka, for example), which during the Saxon era would frequently be drunk to start a new day.
+Despite all the doubts, and following the French and English example, Poles slowly started to regard drinking tea and coffee as a sign of good manners.
+This was in contrast to drinking alcoholic beverages (vodka, for example) – which, during the Saxon era, would frequently be imbibed to start a new day.
 Not only tea leaves but also special pots for brewing tea were imported to Poland.
 European tea sets (as well as ones especially for coffee and hot chocolate) appeared much later.
-But, in contrast to coffee, the import of tea didn’t actually increase in the second half of the 18th century.
+But in contrast to coffee, the import of tea didn’t actually increase in the second half of the 18th century.

-Compendiums, diaries and brochures at the time were full of advice on how to preserve tea: ‘in order to prevent its loss of flavour, tea should be kept on fresh hay (...) as smell of hard liquors, spices, oil, soap, smoked or cured meat, suet, fresh meat, tobacco and snuff is harmful for tea, and also laundry odours spoil its flavour and taste’.
+Compendiums, diaries and brochures at the time were full of advice on how to preserve tea: ‘in order to prevent its loss of flavour, tea should be kept on fresh hay [...] as the smell of hard liquors, spices, oil, soap, smoked or cured meat, suet, fresh meat, tobacco and snuff is harmful for tea, and also laundry odours spoil its flavour and taste’.
 And what kind of water was best for brewing the aromatic tea leaves?
-One shouldn’t have used hard water but rather soft water: from the Vistula or another river if possible, or... rainwater.
+One shouldn’t have used hard water but rather soft water: from the Vistula or another river if possible, or even rainwater.

 8 Must-Try Regional Alcoholic Drinks from Poland